Interim Financial Management Services

 Creating documentation for a smooth handoff

-Evaluating and right-sizing the finance team structure
+Evaluating the finance staff configuration

 Training staff on systems and best practices